MicrosoftDocs/customer-insights/ci-docs/data/tables-filters.md

 Key benefits include:

-- **Improved processing time**: By removing unwanted rows, the system no longer processes data that isn’t needed, reducing time and resources.
+- **Improved processing time**: When you remove unwanted rows, the system no longer processes data that isn’t needed, reducing time and resources.
-- **Streamlined data sets**: Removing unnecessary data improves processing time, particularly with large data sets.
-Columns that aren’t used for matching or needed in the final output can now be filtered out before processing.
+- **Streamlined data sets**: When you remove unnecessary data, processing time improves, particularly with large data sets. <!---Columns that aren’t used for matching or needed in the final output can now be filtered out before processing.-->
-- **Targeted final output**: Filtering out irrelevant data, such as old records or data from regions where you don’t operate anymore, results in a more focused and relevant output.
+- **Targeted final output**: When you filter out irrelevant data, such as old records or data from regions where you don’t operate anymore, the result is a more focused and relevant output.

 Apply row filters directly to any source table you ingest, reducing the data scope to just what you need.